AlasdairAlasdair/flexbox-talk/notes.md

 Scary at first but really never got lost with dev tools.

-It’s awesome at big site structural things and little fiddly components.
+It’s equally good at big site structural things and little fiddly components.

+This is biased but I find I write cleaner, less hacky css with fewer absolute / reative positioning.

 ### What can you do with it?
 Everything.